 The site contains salt marshes that are situated on a peat substrate, providing roosts for a high diversity of wintering waterfowl and has been described as one of the most important wetland complexes in the west.
-The environment supports five nationally important waterfowl populations, including:
+The environment supports nationally important waterfowl populations, including:

 - great northern diver (Gavia immer)

+- red-throated diver (Gavia stellata)

+- Slavonian grebe (Podiceps auratus)

 - red-breasted merganser (Mergus serrator)

 - bar-tailed godwit (Limosa lapponica)

 - ringed plover (Charadruis haiticula) 3% of the national population

 - dunlin (Calidris alpine).